Identify the inflection points and local maxima and minima of the... | Channels for Pearson+

 Local Maxima and Minima

-Local maxima and minima are points where a function reaches a highest or lowest value, respectively, within a certain interval.
-These points are found where the first derivative is zero or undefined, and the sign of the first derivative changes.
-Analyzing these points helps in understanding the peaks and troughs of the graph, which are crucial for sketching and interpreting the function's behavior.
+Local maxima and minima are points where a function reaches a peak or a trough within a certain interval.
+These can be found by setting the first derivative to zero and analyzing the sign changes.
+For y = 2cosx - √2x, identifying these points involves examining the critical points where the derivative changes sign, indicating a shift from increasing to decreasing or vice versa.

 Recommended video: